WalidSherif/-WalidSherif.github.io/_projects/virginia-grid-datacenters.md

-much capacity — while every bus voltage stays within 0.95–1.05 pu and every line within its thermal rating?** At county scale this becomes a siting problem with discrete decisions (which sites, which electrical islands, which buses) coupled to continuous decisions (MW/MVAr allocation) through nonlinear AC power-flow relationships — a mixed-integer nonlinear programming (MINLP) formulation that does not decompose trivially.
+much capacity — while every bus voltage stays within 0.95–1.05 pu and every line within its thermal rating?** At county scale this becomes a siting problem with discrete decisions (which sites, which electrical islands, which buses) coupled to continuous decisions (MW/MVAr allocation) through nonlinear AC power-flow relationships — a large-scale **mixed-integer nonlinear planning problem**.
+It is not handed to a monolithic MINLP solver: the implementation solves it through hierarchical **MILP/MISOCP decomposition**, with every output verified against full AC power flow.

 ## Methodology